Tsay Ting-kuei

-Early life and academic career
+Early life and education

-Tsay was born in Ziguan District, Kaohsiung on Taiwan's southwestern coast.
-He attended National Cheng Kung University, where he received a bachelor's degree in 1971 and a master's degree in 1973.
-From 1975 to 1978, he was a lecturer in National Chung Hsing University's Civil Engineering Department.
-He then moved to the United States to pursue a Ph.D. at Cornell University, where he defended his doctoral dissertation on numerical solutions to certain hydraulics problems in 1982.
+Tsay was born in Ziguan District, Kaohsiung, on March 24, 1949.
+He graduated from National Cheng Kung University with a Bachelor of Science (B.S.) in hydraulic engineering in 1971 and a Master of Science (M.S.) in civil engineering in 1973.
+From 1975 to 1978, he was a lecturer of civil engineering at National Chung Hsing University.
+He then moved to the United States and earned his Ph.D. from Cornell University in 1982.
+He wrote his doctoral dissertation on numerical solutions to certain hydraulics problems.

+Academic career

 Because of Tsay's support for the Tangwai movement, Taiwan's Kuomintang government blacklisted him, making it impossible for him to return.
 Instead, he pursued his academic career in the United States for the next eight years, and was naturalised as a U.S. citizen.
 After conducting postdoctoral research at Cornell University from 1982 to 1983, he took up a position as an assistant professor at Syracuse University, and was promoted to associate professor in 1986.
 He returned to Taiwan in 1990, a few years after the end of martial law on the island, to take up a new position as a professor at National Taiwan University.